eeconger/AssignmentRepoDemo/README.md

 My groupmembers are:
+- Eli
-- XXXX
+- Hazel
-- XXXX
+- Manu
-- XXXX
+- David
-- XXXX
+- Anoushka

 ------------------ Fill in some information about your project under this ------------------